w3ctag/design-reviews/.github/ISSUE_TEMPLATE/005-early-design-review.md

   - [ ] I have reviewed the TAG's [API Design Principles](https://w3ctag.github.io/design-principles/)
   - The group where the work on this design is being done (or is intended to be done in the future):
   - Existing major pieces of multi-stakeholder review or discussion of this design:
-  - Major unresolved issues or opposition with this design:
+  - Major unresolved issues with or opposition to this design:
   - This work is being funded by:

 You should also know that...